alexsludds/MIT-6.058-Notebook/README.md

 The course is taught using jupyter-notebook with a python3 kernel.
 # Install Instructions

+In general if you have already installed a version of python through a virtual environment software like anaconda etc you will need to install a new version of python.

 ## Linux
 Run the following for apt to be able to install the necessary packages inside of your terminal: